sihensel/docs/arch-install.md

 ### Prepare Grub for LUKS

-This only applies when the root partition is encrypted with LUKS.
+This only applies when the root partition is encrypted with LUKS.<br>
 Before installing grub, add the following to `/etc/default/grub`
 ```sh
 GRUB_CMDLINE_LINUX=”cryptdevice=/dev/sda3:luks_root”
 GRUB_ENABLE_CRYPTODISK=y
 ```

-Then, add the `encrypt`-keyword to the following line in `/etc/mkinitcpio.conf`
+Then, add the `encrypt` keyword to the following line in `/etc/mkinitcpio.conf`

 ```sh
 HOOKS=(base udev autodetect modconf block encrypt filesystems keyboard fsck)